-The Basic 6 Vitamins and Minerals for Diabetes
+The Basic 6 Vitamins and Minerals for Diabetesby David Mendosa Patient Advocate

 Unfortunately, the people who have the worst diet are the least likely to take these supplements.
 And people with diabetes who take a multivitamin-mineral capsule every day often don’t give much thought to their vitamin and mineral needs.
 If you are taking a multivitamin, make sure that it doesn’t interact or interfere with another supplement or even a prescription.

-Besides keeping our bones healthy, studies have shown that vitamin D has many vital functions.
-And for people with diabetes, it plays a crucial role in controlling glucose levels.
-Senior citizens, who can’t make vitamin D efficiently from the sun, as well as overweight people, who carry excess body fat that prevents it from getting into the blood, may have even more of a reason to supplement it.
+Besides keeping our bones healthy, vitamin D has many vital functions.
+For people with diabetes, it plays a crucial role in controlling glucose levels.
+Research has shown that vitamin D deficiency can play a role in insulin resistance.
+Older adults, who can’t make vitamin D efficiently from the sun, and overweight people, who carry excess body fat that prevents it from getting into the blood, may have even more of a reason to supplement it.

 Thiamin (Vitamin B1)

 Few Americans get enough magnesium.
-And for people with Type 2 diabetes, especially senior citizens or those following a very low-carb diet, chances are even higher that they’re not getting enough.
+And for people with type 2 diabetes, especially older adults or those following a very low-carb diet, chances are even higher that they’re not getting enough.
 People who have a healthy intake of magnesium have a lower risk of diabetes because it helps the body break down sugar.
 Low blood levels of magnesium can increase insulin resistance, which leads to diabetes.

 Iodine assists in metabolism and is essential for thyroid function.
 An iodine deficiency can cause weight gain, fatigue, and more.
-Iodine is added to most salt, but those on a low-salt diet or use sea salt often don’t get enough iodine in their diet.
+Iodine is added to most salt, but people on low-salt diets and people who use sea salt often don’t get enough iodine in their diet.
 “Iodine is not optional,” writes cardiologist William Davis in Wheat Belly.

 The “Dietary Supplement Fact Sheets,” provided by the Office of Dietary Supplements at the U.S. National Institutes of Health, is a key resource.
 You may also want to consult with your own doctor.
 If you’re taking supplemental vitamins or minerals now or are deciding about adding any, you need to review the data to better understand how much to take, which can vary depending on your age, diet, and health.